-- 1. Students will develop critical thinking skills - 2.
-Students will demonstrate an understanding of classical western philosophical views - 3.
-Students will analyze, explain, and evaluate foundational concepts of epistemology, metaphysics, and ethics.
+- · Develop critical thinking skills. - · Demonstrate an understanding of classical Western philosophical views - · Analyze, explain, and evaluate foundational concepts of epistemology, metaphysics, and ethics.

 Technology Requirements

 Canvas is where course content, grades, and communication will reside for this course.

 For Canvas, passwords, or any other computer-related technical support contact the IT Service Help Desk.
 Technical support is available by phone 24 hours a day 7 days per week by calling (850) 913-3303.